Oboz Sypes Hiking Boot Review: Supportive & Comfortable with Eco-Friendly Materials

 Now, they’ve gone a step further, and the Sypes is the first shoe in their lineup to incorporate eco-friendly materials to further reduce their footprint.

 Instead of the petroleum based foam that most insoles are made of, the O Fit Insole in the Sypes is made of Bloom foam, which is made from excess algae that is harvested from the environment.
-With climate change, we are seeing an increase in algal blooms that can harm plant and animals if left unchecked.
+With climate change, we are seeing an increase in algal blooms that can harm plants and animals if left unchecked.
 Bloom foam addresses this problem by taking this excess algae and turning it into foam that can be used in footwear.

 Second, the laces and webbing on the Sypes are made of a material called RPET REPREVE® which is made from recycled plastic, which would otherwise end up in a landfill.